 Situated across our Marston Road and Swindon sites, the Oxford School of Nursing and Midwifery provides students with excellent facilities and spaces in which to study a number of different healthcare courses.

 You will be able to familiarise yourself with specialist monitoring equipment and to practise these skills on highly realistic, full size and computer sensor equipped mannequins that can be adapted to a variety of health and social care scenarios and react like real patients.

 The Suites also contain new HD cameras that record high quality visual and audio footage of practice sessions.

-Light, bright, airy and fit for purpose!
-The skills labs provide an excellent clinical environment to teach and learn skills.
+“Light, bright, airy and fit for purpose!
+The skills labs provide an excellent clinical environment to teach and learn skills.”